habibcomsats/NVFlare/docs/programming_guide/system_architecture.rst

 characters, the provision command will fail with an error message.
 It is possible to use a unique hostname rather than FQDN, with the IP mapped to the hostname by having it added to ``/etc/hosts``.

-NVIDIA FLARE 2.1.0 comes with HTTPS-based overseer.
+[BLINDED] FLARE 2.1.0 comes with HTTPS-based overseer.
 Users are welcome to change the name and port arguments of the overseer in project.yml to fit their deployment environment.

 The Overseer will receive a Startup kit, which includes the start.sh shell script, its certificate and private key,